Thirlmere: Closing submissions

 Counsel for the TDA conceded that if Manchester needed the water, then it must have it; but it had been shown the beauty of the lake would be greatly damaged, and therefore Manchester needed to show that there was no other way to meet its needs: it was not for the objectors to provide a worked-up alternative scheme.
 It had been shown there was no necessity; Manchester would not need more water for many years to come.
-The scheme had been brought forward to gratify the ambition of Manchester Corporation, and of Mr Bateman, its engineer.
+The scheme had been brought forward to gratify the ambition of Manchester Corporation and Mr Bateman, its engineer.
 In purchasing land around Thirlmere they had exceeded their powers, as they had done for many years by supplying water outside their district, as though they were a commercial water company, not a municipal undertaking.
 Bateman's calculations were based upon aiming to fully meet demand in a dry year, but failure to do so would cause only temporary inconvenience: one might as well build a railway entirely in a tunnel to ensure the line would not be blocked by snow.
-In any case more storage could be provided in Longdendale and the Derwent headwaters, and more water could be extracted from the sandstone.
+In any case, more storage could be provided in Longdendale and the Derwent headwaters, and more water could be extracted from the sandstone.

 He was followed by counsel for various local authorities, arguing against the Bill being passed without it laying any obligation on Manchester to supply water at a reasonable price to neighbouring authorities and to districts through which the aqueduct passed.
 As counsel for the TDA objected, these 'objectors' were - in everything but name - supporters of the scheme speaking in favour of it.